 2) “How can I know for sure if I was the victim of personal injury negligence?”

-The best way to determine whether your injury was caused by negligence is to request a consultation with a trained legal professional.
+The best way to determine whether your injury was caused by negligence is to request a consultation with a trained personal injury attorney.
 Many attorneys offer complimentary consultations during which they can listen to your summary of events and decide whether you have a case.

 3) “What if I am injured while I am working at my job?”

 There are three key things to do if you are injured on the job.
 First, call for help and medical care right away.
 Second, make sure to notify your supervisor and the H.R. department.
 And third, make sure you file a workers’ compensation claim.
 Be sure to keep a copy of all of your correspondence and any relevant photos that may illustrate what occurred.